INSOMNIA – IS IT MENTAL OR PHYSICAL?

-So, what does it mean to address insomnia from psychological perspective?
+So, what does it mean to address insomnia from a psychological perspective?

-It depends on the psychological lens your looking through.
+It depends on the psychological lens you’re looking through.

 Some kinds of psychology work strictly with thought processes and mind control to address your problematic symptoms.
 In therapies with that perspective, the relationship with the therapist and the talking are both going to help you.

 The talking will lead to some tips and tricks to try.
 And the relationship will help because the “social engagement” of the relationship will put your body in a more optimal nervous system state.
 That will help you feel better, and perhaps begin to get better sleep.

 But to be honest, that’s probably not going to help you tremendously in the case of insomnia.